ultraio/docs-blockchain/downloads/docs.md

 After you have filled the form, click on `Send 1 Action`, review the details, and confirm the transaction.

-Now you should be able to navigate to your inventory (either click on the `Inventory` on the hope page of the Toolkit https://toolkit.ultra.io/ or go to https://toolkit.ultra.io/user and enter desired account name manually).
+Now you should be able to navigate to your inventory (either click on the `Inventory` on the home page of the Toolkit https://toolkit.ultra.io/ or go to https://toolkit.ultra.io/user and enter desired account name manually).

 You should be able to scroll down and see the list of Uniqs the account has.
 Note that it may take a minute for Ultra API to update and show your Uniq.